AvivC/RibbonLang/README.md

 # The Ribbon programming language

-Ribbon is a dynamic interpreted scripting language.
+Ribbon is a dynamic interpreted programming language.
 It's inspired by the likes of Python, Javascript and a little bit of Lua.

 Here is a Fizzbuzz implementation to get a look and feel for Ribbon: